d13co/d13.co/content/posts/set-up-voi-participation-node/index.md

 If you do not have $VOI yet, you can still complete all steps until that point while you wait to get some $VOI.

-You should church out the [Voi Discord](#join-the-node-runners-channel) to find out how to get some.
+You can complete [this form](https://docs.google.com/forms/d/e/1FAIpQLSehNL0nNP0mtIXK5j615vxQtzz6QQpYUKHTVN4irN6YpHjXfg/viewform) to request some $VOI.

 {{</ details >}}